starhunter-gmbh/n8n-nodes-graphql/README.md

 ### Example: Log emails to CRM

-Automatically log emails sent through your workflow back to Starhunter CRM for tracking purposes.
+Automatically log emails sent through your workflow back to Starhunter for tracking purposes.

 1. After sending an email in your workflow, add the **Starhunter** node
 2. Configure with: